Training Outcomes Within Your Budget!

 Non-fiction Writers blend storytelling with factual accuracy, presenting their ideas in a compelling and informative manner.
 Personal essays offer a glimpse into the writer's thoughts and experiences.
 At the same time, memoirs and autobiographies share personal journeys and reflections, connecting readers with the author's life story.

-4) Drama and playwriting
+4) Drama and Playwriting

 Playwriting is the creation of scripts for theatrical performances.
 The challenge lies in crafting engaging dialogue and constructing scenes that captivate both the audience and the performers.